josegamer456/SQL_Data_Warehouse_Project/README.md

 Data Warehouse & Analytics Project

 Welcome to this Data Warehouse and Analytics Project!
 This project is intended to demonstrate how to create a full data warehousing and analytics solution from scratch.
-It adheres to industry best practices in data engineering and analytics, so it's an excellent addition to your portfolio.
+It adheres to industry best practices in data engineering and analytics.

 ---